5 Passive Income Streams to Grow Your Income in 2023

-If 2020 has taught us anything, it’s that we need to keep our income diversified and an emergency fund in place.
+If the past has taught us anything, it’s that we need to keep our income diversified and an emergency fund in place.

 One of my favorite ways to do this: passive income.
 This allows you to grow streams of income that don’t require much ongoing work to keep the cash flowing in.